 (5) A school district that seeks to discontinue an approved vocational technical education program shall submit a closure plan to the Department that includes a timetable for program closure, information outreach to affected students and their parents/guardians, and options for students to complete the vocational technical education program.

-(6) A program that has been discontinued orhas had its approval revoked may not be offered as a regular education program.
+(6) With Department approval, a program that has been discontinued through an approved program closure may be offered as a regular education program.
+A program whose approval has been revoked may not be offered as a regular education program.

 (7) A town that belongs to a regional vocational district may not offer an approved vocational technical program in its municipal high school if that program is offered in the regional district, unless the Commissioner approves an exception.
 Thus, an exception must be requested for projects which include programs that are duplicative of programs offered in a school district's member regional vocational technical school.
 In making the determination, the Commissioner will consider the district's statement of need and in addition, will seek comment on the district's request for an exception from the regional vocational school district school committee.